buraksekili/tyk-docs/tyk-docs/content/getting-started/key-concepts/graphql-proxy-only.md

 **Note**

 **Persist headers for future use** checkbox is selected.
-That way, Auth header provided will be persisted for future use.
+That way, you will not need to provide the auth headers anymore because they will be persisted in the API definition.
+Don't check it if you don't want to persist it.

 {{< /note >}}